How do I apply for the Temporary Graduate Visa (SC 485)?

 What is the best stream for me?

-If you want to apply to the Graduate Work Stream you should in the least have a diploma or a trades qualification to be eligible.
+If you want to apply to the Post-Vocational Education Work stream you should in the least have a diploma or a trades qualification to be eligible.
 Once you are granted a visa in this stream, you will be eligible for a post study work right duration of maximum 18 months.

-If you are applying for the Post-Study Work Stream, you should in the least have an eligible degree which can be a bachelors, masters or doctoral from an Australian education provider that is CRICOS-registered.
+If you are applying for the Post-Higher Education Work Stream, you should in the least have an eligible degree which can be a bachelors, masters or doctoral from an Australian education provider that is CRICOS-registered.
 The length of you post study work that you get will depend on the qualification that you possess.
 You will get 2 years of post study work rights if you have a bachelors.
-You will get 3 years if you have a masters by coursework or masters by research.
-Finally you will get 4 years of post study work rights if you have a PhD.
-These lengths have been proposed to change by 2024 where the post study work rights will be shortened.
+You will get 2 years if you have a masters by coursework and you will get 3 years of post study work rights if you have masters by research or a PhD.

 What is the Australian Study requirement?